DominicEmerson/DESD-AAI-Y3-Group10/README.md

 Got the import_claims_data script working so the claims are now persistent in the database.
 DB snapshot taken and restored successfully so this should be permanent now.

+-- Additional Dom 11:52 - First off this all works on my machine too.
+Second, since this has come up a couple of times now - If you do any major code update that involves refactoring or model changes - you will need to delete the old migrations and then redo them.
+Otherwise this will not work on any machine other than your own.
+Testing on another manchine should standard practice, and everyone should be helping with that (not to mention pulling from main frequently).

+Really good work though :)

 =============================
 DB Fix and dump system update:-